Commission approves Master Plan for city

 A Notice of Public Hearing on the plan was published in the March 15 edition of The Millington Star.

 The plan was first presented to the planning commission at its March 19 meeting.
-Millington residents were given an opportunity to “discuss and comment” on it during a Public Hearing at Monday night’s meeting.
+Millington residents were given an opportunity to “discuss and comment” on it during a Public Hearing at the commission’s April 16 meeting.

 Goforth has said the “scope” of the plan itself has several parts: